YichaoOU/HemTools/docs/content/Installation/Installation.rst

 Installation for stand-alone tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These are quickly implemented small scripts, no need to integrate them into HemTools.
+These stand-alone tools are available for all users.

 .. code:: bash